kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Consult not your fears but your hopes and your dreams.
-Think not about your frustrations, but about your unfulfilled potential.
-Concern yourself not with what you tried and failed in, but with what it is still possible for you to do. - Pope John XXIII
+    ## I know where I'm going and I know the truth, and I don't have to be what you want me to be.
+I'm free to be what I want. - Muhammad Ali